DOML-Lang/DOML/README.md

 ;             .Name            = "OtherName

 /* Multi Line Comment Blocks are great
-  // Note: nesting is allowed its just till I make a github syntax and it gets accepted I won't include it in examples since I'll use the C one in the mean time and that doesn't allow nesting multi line comment blocks
+  // Note: nesting is allowed its just till I make a github syntax and it gets accepted I won't include it in examples, since I'll use the C one in the meantime and that doesn't allow nesting multi line comment blocks
   Anyways lets go and copy another previous one by just copying over the values.
 */
 @ Copy        = System.Color ...